RayAnd/voysis-android/README.md

 - **url** - *URL:* This is the endpoint that network requests will be executed against.
 The url is provided when your Voysis service is delivered.
 To sign up for a Voysis service visit our [homepage](https://voysis.com/)

-- **refreshToken** - *String:* The refresh token is used for authenticating unique users and for refreshnig session tokens.
+- **refreshToken** - *String:* The refresh token is used for authenticating unique users and for refreshing session tokens.
 This is all taken care of from within the library once the `refreshToken` is provided.
 For information on how to generate a refresh token see [here](https://developers.voysis.com/docs/authorization#section-introduction)